hopeforsenegal/youtube-gamejam/README.md

 # youtube-gamejam
-For the upcoming youtube gamejam
+For the upcoming pilot episode of the gamejam show